If you have the legacy free edition of G Suite, upgrade to G Suite Basic to get this feature.

 How to use labels to store messages

 You can create a label or list of labels for storing specific messages.
 You do this using the Do not automatically delete messages with the following labels option.
 You then communicate the label or labels to the users in your domain so that they can create the same labels and apply them to messages that they don’t want deleted.
+Learn more about how users create labels.

 Note: Wildcard characters aren’t supported and setting inheritance doesn’t apply, so you must enter each label individually using full label names.